PaddlePaddle/PaddleDetection/configs/sniper/README.md

 ### Note
 - Here, we use VisDrone dataset, and to detect 9 objects including `person, bicycles, car, van, truck, tricyle, awning-tricyle, bus, motor`.
-- Do not support export and infer by now because sniper dataset crop behavor.
+- Do not support deploy by now because sniper dataset crop behavor.

 ## Getting Start
 ### 1. Training